emmanueloctavi0/lenv/README.md

-Command to manage environments variables, the idea is because everyday I have to work with .env files with different projects and environments like dev, staging and prod.
+Command to manage environments variables, the idea is because everyday I have to work with .env files with different projects and environments like dev, staging and local.

 Examples: